sifis-home/ace-ucs/README.md

 # README #

 This is a mavenized Java 1.8 project.
-You should be able to compile and run these classes if you manage to figure out how Maven works (which is non-trivial due to the lack of good introductory manuals for Maven).
+You should be able to compile and run these classes by using Maven.

 ### What is this repository for? ###